 We all know that vaping is less harmful to your health than cigarettes.
 But is vaping too good to be true?
 We take a look at how vaping affects your health, in particular, what effect it has on your digestive system if any at all.
+Asking questions such as does vaping cause stomach problems?
+Can vaping cause constipation?
+Vaping and gastrointestinal issues?

 Smoking, vaping and the digestive system – what scientific research proves